google-site-verification: googlee16c7726ecc34510.html

 PFAS compounds are difficult to detect.
 They exist in most products at extremely miniscule levels.
 It’s only recently that laboratory testing technology could even see them at the levels being discussed.

 Technological advances now allow us to detect concentrations in the parts-per-trillion (ppt) range.
-The health advisory limits, however, are below what can be currently detected.
-The scientific understanding and regulatory response to these compounds is uncertain but rapidly evolving.
+The scientific understanding and regulatory response to these compounds is evolving.
 This includes potential public health implications.

-Aurora Water is closely monitoring the new EPA drinking water health advisories for PFAS chemicals and will be working with the state to protect public health.
+Aurora Water is closely monitoring the new EPA drinking water guidelines for PFAS chemicals and will be working with the state to protect public health.
 Aurora Water will always use the latest and best available technology to monitor and safeguard your drinking water.

 Are PFAS regulated?